wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

     See the example on **filtering connections in a step** given below for details.

     The **local authenticators** are represented by the `authenticator` parameter.
-The table shows the connection names (as displayed on the Asgardeo Console) and the corresponding authenticator name you can use in the scripts.
+The table shows the connection names (as displayed on the {{ product_name }} Console) and the corresponding authenticator name you can use in the scripts.

     <table id="authenticatorNames">
       <tbody>